When will my child apply for college or university?

 What is the first step to applying for a college or university course?

 The first step for your young person is to decide which course they would like to study and at what level.
-When it comes to Higher Education there are three main qualification levels to consider:
+When it comes to university/higher education there are three main qualification levels to consider:

-Pupils can choose to apply straight to university from school or they also have the option to first study a HNC and or HND at college and thereafter progress to university (this doesn’t always mean extra time spent getting a degree).
+Pupils can choose to apply straight to university from school or they also have the option to first study an HNC or HND at college and thereafter progress to university via an articulation route (this doesn’t always mean extra time spent getting a degree).
 For more information on the different routes to higher education please refer to our FOCUS Point site.

 Choosing a course and level to study can be a difficult decision, and the subjects a pupil has taken along with the grades they have received or are predicted to get can influence course choice.